 - Veeam Agent for Linux will display a window with a list of volumes in the backup.
 Select the volume that you want to restore and press Enter.

-- In the Current system pane, in the Restore column, Veeam Agent for Linux will display which volume from backup will be restored to the target volume.
+- In the Current system pane, in the Restore column, Veeam Agent will display which volume from backup will be restored to the target volume.